TACC-Cloud/tapis-cli/TESTING.md

 ## Configuration

+04-10-2019 | The CLI leverages `python-dotenv` for configuration via file.
+This is currently used to control a couple of features, outlined below.
+An example config file can be found in `.env.sample` in the Github repo.
+The config file must be named `.env` but can be placed in the current working directory or the user's `$HOME` directory.

+Two configuration options to note include `TAPIS_CLI_FIT_WIDTH` which sets whether the CLI automatically formats its tables to the current terminal width.
+The other is `TAPIS_PY_SHOW_CURL` which toggles live display of all API requests made by the CLI formatted as `cURL` commands.

-20-09-2019 |The CLI uses .env files and environment variables to configuring some persistent settings.
+20-09-2019 | The CLI uses .env files and environment variables to configure some persistent settings.
 This will be described in more detail in future testing sessions.